ikennarichard/cs50_django/README.md

 we use the render function to render html from the templates directory, the context contains things like variable and other expresions
 _render(request, 'template.html', {context})_
+...

+layout defines the template of our html, it sets the default look that the other templates will inherit from _layout.html_

+when we click on a link the impicit method used is get, while _post_ is used when submitting info on the web

+security defect inherent in forms that are not designed in a secure way,it means someone on a different website could forge a request _cross site request forgery_ the CSRF token is used to validate requests, it creates a unique token for each section

+django middleware is the ability for django to intervene in the request/response process. django ensures that we have CSRF token whenever we are submitting a request via 'method=post'.
+_submitting data_
+...

+we can also import forms from django to help us in setting up/interacting with forms, if you dont provide a label for the 'task = charfield(label='')' django will use the variable name as the label  _django forms_